-How a 10-Year-Old Helped Ease Cold War Tensions
+How 10-Year-Old Samantha Smith Helped Ease Cold War Tensions In the Early 1980s

 In November 1982, two days after the death of Soviet leader Leonid Brezhnev, former head of the KGB Yuri Andropov was elected General Secretary of the Communist Party of the Soviet Union.
 His KGB past raised some international eyebrows, and Andropov was preoccupied with the idea that the U.S. was planning a nuclear attack to overthrow the Soviet government.